bet4a/d3wiki/Internals.md

 var dispatch = d3.dispatch("start", "end");
 ```

-Then, you can access the dispatchers for the different event types as `event.start` and `event.end`.
+Then, you can access the dispatchers for the different event types as `dispatch.start` and `dispatch.end`.
 For example, you might add an event listener:

 ```javascript
 dispatch.on("start", listener);